trevorstephens/gplearn/doc/intro.rst

       default), and
     - 'spearman' for Spearman's rank-order correlation coefficient.

+These two correlation metrics are also supported by the :class:`SymbolicRegressor`, though their output will not directly predict the target; they are better used as a value-added feature to a second-stage estimator.
+Both will equally prefer strongly positively or negatively correlated predictions.

 .. currentmodule:: gplearn

 You can also set up your own fitness measures by using the